AST Transformation

 previous = s[1]

-- Redirects indexing operations to the global instance
+add()(push the bar’s value) and assignments toset()operations - Redirects indexing operations to the slot (

 Persistent Transformer

-The Persistent transformer converts variables with Persistent type annotation to global variables that maintain their values across function calls.
+The Persistent transformer converts variables with Persistent type annotation to slots of the function’s state vector, so they maintain their values across function calls.

 Original code: